The 4 Types of Market Research

-Study how your competitors talk to their customers online – on social media, their website, and in response to customer reviews – to learn their communication strategy.
-Make a note of where their communication style is working and also what needs improvement, so you can be more engaging than your competition.
+Study how your competitors talk to their customers on social media, their website, and in response to customer reviews.
+These things provide insight into their communication strategy.
+Make a note of where their communication style is working and what needs improvement.
+Applying that information correctly will help you become more engaging than your competition.

 Identify Customer Needs

 Is there a product your competitor sells that their customers aren’t fully happy with?
-Perhaps there is an issue your customers are facing and there isn’t a product on the market that will serve their need.
+Perhaps there is an issue your customers are facing and there isn’t a local product that will serve their need.
 In this way, you can meet a need of your customer that isn’t being addressed by your competition.

 Identify Market Gaps

-By knowing what products your competitors are selling you can identify market gaps.
+By knowing what products your competitors are selling, you can identify market gaps.
 Market gaps exist when your customers have a need not being met by your competition.
-If you are first to the market with the new product or service that your customers need you will have a competitive advantage because you are offering something that your competition can not provide.
+If you are first in the market to provide what your customers need, you will have a competitive advantage.
+You are offering something that your competition can not provide.

 Refine Product Positioning

 Product positioning is the way you communicate your products’ attributes with a carefully crafted core messaging.
 Your core messaging should highlight how you stand out from your competition, also called your unique value proposition.